 Nobuhiko Obayashi is most famous in this country for a film about a house that eats the young.

 Obayashi is a moralist.
 Youth is sacred.
 It must be safeguarded above all.
-Hausu’s anglophone cult—which, it’s worth noting, exists in isolation from the rest of Obayashi’s career—has tended to obscure this fact, predicated as it is on a total inversion of this principle: namely, that some delirious sadism lies at the heart of Obayashi’s vision.
-There’s no denying the gleefulness on display in Hausu, but when contextualized by his other work, the film’s death parade appears much more complicated.
+Hausu’s anglophone cult—which, it’s worth noting, exists in isolation from the rest of Obayashi’s career—has obscured this fact, predicated as it is on a total inversion of the principle: namely, that some delirious sadism lies at the heart of Obayashi’s vision.
+There’s no denying Hausu‘s gleefulness, but when contextualized by his other work, the film’s death parade appears much more complicated.
 What is a house if not a home?
 And what to say of a home that bloodies its maw with its own children?

 Made for the Art Theater Guild, who for a few decades specialized in a unique blend of popular cinema and art cinema, Bound for the Fields, the Mountains, and the Seacoast looks like the 1930s brought back to life: Ozuian compositions, a small town world imported from the Shochiku lot, and grainy black and white to emulate old film stock.
 But as is Obayashi’s wont, he locates the aesthetic at its extremities, subtly blowing out the contrast, so that the film takes on an irradiated light not entirely accurate for the era, and training his eye on frames too rectilinear even for Ozu-sensei.
 It’s a dream vision of the ‘30s.